Skip to content

 4 Enable RUM

-Log in to «Guance», enter «User Access Monitoring», create a new application named skywalking-web-demo, and copy the JS code below.
+Log in to «Guance», navigate to «User Access Monitoring», create a new application named skywalking-web-demo, and copy the JS code below.

 image

-Modify /usr/local/web/index.html and paste the JS code into the <head> section.
+Modify /usr/local/web/index.html and paste the JS into the head section.

-• Set allowedTracingOrigins to the backend API address, which is the Linux IP address plus port 8090.
+• allowedTracingOrigins is the address of the backend interface, which is the Linux IP address plus port 8090

 image

-• trackInteractions: Whether to enable user interaction tracking, such as clicking buttons or submitting information, required.
+• trackInteractions: Whether to enable user behavior statistics, such as clicking buttons, submitting information, etc., required.

-• allowedTracingOrigins: To achieve correlation between APM and RUM traces, fill in the domain name or IP of the backend service, optional.
+• allowedTracingOrigins: To connect APM and RUM chains, fill in the domain name or IP of the backend service, optional.

 Click the button on the frontend interface.
-Log in to «Guance» - «User Access Monitoring», click on «skywalking-web-demo», and view UV, PV, session count, visited pages, etc.
+Log in to «Guance» - «User Access Monitoring», click «skywalking-web-demo», and view UV, PV, session count, visited pages, and other information.

 image